interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 ### tested_uss
-FlightPlannerResource that is under test and will manage flight 1.
+FlightPlannerResource that is under test and will manage Flight 1.

 ### dss
 DSSInstanceResource that provides access to a DSS instance where: